procount/pinn/README_PINN.md

 If no input is provided, PINN will proceed to the boot selection dialog.
 If only one OS installed it will booted immediately, otherwise a menu of installed OSes will be presented for one to be selected.
 If no choice is detected within a timeout period, the last booted OS, or a default OS will be chosen.

 It is also possible for PINN to be bypassed altogether and one of the OSes booted directly from startup.
-In this way it is not even noticeable that PINN is there, but it canbe reinstated simply by deleting a single file on the PINN partition.
+In this way it is not even noticeable that PINN is there, but it can be reinstated simply by deleting a single file on the PINN partition.

 ## Requirements